Anisotropic Gigahertz Antiferromagnetic Resonances of the Easy-Axis van der Waals Antiferromagnet CrSBr: Abstract

 \section{Abstract}

-We report measurements of gigahertz-frequency antiferromagnetic resonances that are anisotropic as a function of the direction of applied magnetic field relative to the crystal axes in the van der Waals easy-axis antiferromagnet CrSBr.
-We map the resonance frequencies as function of the magnitude and angle of an applied magnetic field, which allows us to identify different modes in the low and high-field regimes.
+We report measurements of antiferromagnetic resonances in the van der Waals easy-axis antiferromagnet CrSBr.
+The interlayer exchange field and magnetocrystalline anisotropy fields are comparable to laboratory magnetic fields, allowing a rich variety of gigahertz-frequency dynamical modes to be accessed.
+By mapping the resonance frequencies as a function of the magnitude and angle of applied magnetic field we identify the different regimes of antiferromagnetic dynamics.
 The spectra show good agreement with a Landau-Lifshitz model for two antiferromagnetically-coupled sublattices, accounting for inter-layer exchange and triaxial magnetic anisotropy.
 Fits allow us to quantify the parameters governing the magnetic dynamics: at 5 K, the interlayer exchange field is $\mu_0 H_E =$ 0.395(2) T, and the hard and intermediate-axis anisotropy parameters are $\mu_0 H_c =$ 1.30(2) T and $\mu_0 H_a =$ 0.383(7) T. The existence of within-plane anisotropy makes it possible to control the degree of hybridization between the antiferromagnetic resonances using an in-plane magnetic field.